 It is written: “Man shall not live on bread alone, but on every word that comes from the mouth of God.”
 (Matthew 4:4)

-God’s word is our spiritual sustenance.
-Without it, we wither.
+God’s words are our spiritual sustenance.
+Without ’em, we wither.

 Scripture cannot be set aside.
 (John 10:35)

-Is God’s word reliable?
+Are God’s words reliable?
 Here’s what Jesus said about that:

 Your word is truth.
 (John 17:17)